-9The documentation requirements led to an average reduction in overpayment by \$3,551 per firm for 209,482 firms in the treatment group (Table A4).
+8The documentation requirements led to an average reduction in overpayment by \$3,551 per firm for 209,482 firms in the group of firms exposed to upfront documentation requirements (Table A.7).

-10The incidence and scope of such relief programs is only likely to grow in the future, not just due the prospect of new variants of Covid or future pandemics, but due to the realities of climate change.
-The warming climate has led to more extreme natural disasters, with concomitantly greater economic costs (Coronese et al., 2019; Estrada et al., 2015).
+9The warming climate has led to more extreme natural disasters, with concomitantly greater economic costs (Coronese et al., 2019; Estrada et al., 2015).
 Given this environmental and economic reality, the organization of emergency relief is poised to become an increasingly salient responsibility of government.